The Beach at Seaside Heights

 Handicap Surf Chairs

 Like many Jersey shore beaches, Seaside Heights has a Surf Chair program.
-You can reserve a beach wheelchair from the borough by calling 732 793-4646 during business hours.
+You can reserve a beach wheelchair from lifeguard headquartes at 732 793-4646 during business hours (the lifeguard headquarters is open seasonally, during the times of the year when the lifeguards patrol the beach).
 The chairs are provided free of charge.

 Beach Supplies